Educational Policy Committee

 For specific questions on using the CIM system, please contact Office of the Registrar at firstname.lastname@example.org.
 Questions about program policy should be directed to the Office of the Provost (217) 333-6677.

-Below are retired forms that can be used for reference before submitting your proposal through the CIM system.
+CIM Reference Documents that can be used before submitting your proposal through the CIM system.

 Status of Proposals Received: